TheColdMace/TheColdMace/README.md

 # Work in progress
 I know python, C#, C++, Swift, and some java.
-If anyone knows a good way of making GUIs in Java please let me know!
-Today's Date is:
+If anyone knows a good way of making GUIs in Java please let me know!\n Today's Date is: